se-edu/se-book/codeQuality/nameWell/introduction/text.md

 <div id="body">

-Proper naming improves the readability.
+Proper naming improves the readability of code.
 It also reduces bugs caused by ambiguities regarding the intent of a variable or a method.

 > {{ icon_quote_start }} There are only two hard things in Computer Science: cache invalidation and naming things. {{ icon_quote_end }} <sub>-- Phil Karlton</sub>